-Measurement Condition Notes Cache-on counting Accessing the non-cacheable area is counted less than the actual number of counts.
-Accessing the cacheable, U memory, and X/Y memory areas are counted more than the actual number of counts.
+Measurement Condition Notes No caching due to the settings of TLB cacheable bit Counted for accessing the cacheable area.
+Cache-on counting Accessing the non-cacheable area is counted less than the actual number of cycles and counts.
+Accessing the cacheable, X/Y RAM, and U RAM areas is counted more than the actual number of cycles and counts.
 Branch count The counter value is incremented by 2.
 This means that two cycles are valid for one branch.